IBM/aspera-cli/docs/README.md

 > [!NOTE]
 > JRuby uses its own implementation and CA bundles.

-For example, on Linux to force the use the system's certificate store:
+For example, on Linux, to force the use of the system's certificate store:

 ```shell
 --cert-stores=$(openssl version -d|cut -f2 -d'"')/cert.pem